postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/github.md

 ## Troubleshooting the GitHub integration

-If you encounter issues with your GitHub integration or your data isn't getting pushed to GitHub, check the following requirements:
+If your GitHub integration has issues or your data isn't pushed to GitHub, check the following requirements:

-* You added the GitHub integration in the same workspace as the content you're trying to push to the GitHub repo.
+* You added the GitHub integration in the same workspace as the content you want to push to the GitHub repo.
 * You selected the correct GitHub integration in Postman.
-For example, if you're using a [custom domain](#backing-up-collections-to-github-on-a-custom-domain), make sure you selected the **Backup a collection (custom domain)** integration.
+For example, if you use a [custom domain](#backing-up-collections-to-github-on-a-custom-domain), make sure you selected the **Backup a collection (custom domain)** integration.
-* Your GitHub repo has been initialized with a `README.md` file.
+* You initialized your GitHub repo with a `README.md` file.
 When creating a new repository, you can select the **Add a README file** check box.
 * You selected the scopes `user` and `repo` when creating your GitHub [personal access token](#generating-a-github-personal-access-token).
 * The branch you specified when setting up the integration already exists on GitHub.
-Postman will not create the branch if it doesn't already exist.
+Postman won't create the branch if it doesn't already exist.
 * You have permissions to push to the branch.
 * If your enterprise version of GitHub is on-premises or self-hosted, check with your IT team for [firewall requirements](#static-ip-support).